Christian Günther: Foreign minister

 Günther left no memoirs, no diaries, very few personal letters of interest for historians, and actually remarkably few notes and writings from his time as Foreign Minister.
 Hence, an assessment of Günther must rely on the account of colleagues in the cabinet and in the Foreign Ministry.

 As a Foreign Minister, Günther represented a stark contrast to Rickard Sandler's idealist policies.
 Günther's preferred line was a cautious realpolitik, which was adapted to the very limited options of a small country during a war between great power neighbours.
 Like many, maybe most, of his contemporary peers, he expected German culture to be inherently stronger than the Nazi barbarism.
 Thus, he did not subscribe to the idea of the world war as primarily a clash of democracy against fascism but rather as a traditional war on dominance of Continental Europe.
 In that light, a German victory over the Soviet Union, the latter being the latest appearance of Sweden's old arch-enemy, could not be perceived as particularly alarming.
 On that point, Günther was close to the most conservative cabinet members.

 Günther coined the phrase "Finlands sak är vår" (English: The Finnish cause is ours) for a campaign to recruit Swedish volunteers to fight with Finland against the Soviet Union.

 In popular culture

 In the Swedish television movie Four Days that shook Sweden - The Midsummer Crisis 1941 (Sveriges Television TV1, from 1988), his role is played by the Swedish character actor Sven Lindberg.

+He is depicted in the 2026 movie The Swedish Connection, played by Olle Jansson, during the events leading up to the Rescue of the Danish Jews.